 Our brokerage fees are also an order of magnitude lower than our NZ competitors, who charge upwards of $90 a trade minimum.
 They are as low as we can make them while still keeping the office lights on.

 A lot of the large brokers switching to $0 trading have a business model that requires constantly broadening their service to new audiences to get more investors in the door, and more money moving through.
-These brokers can sustain themselves off lower fees or by collecting interest off uninvested funds because they have a massive amount of money moving through their platform every day.
+These brokers can sustain lower brokerage fees by collecting interest off uninvested funds because they have a massive amount of money moving through their platform every day and lot less interest in the individual outcomes of their customers.

 Hatch serves Kiwis and has no intention of launching in other countries.
 Instead of spending valuable development time figuring out how to make Hatch generic enough to launch to wider audiences, we'll spend that time customising the platform to make it better and better for our Kiwi investors.